The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

-\begin{section}{Generalization: $\rho$-sheaves for products of general linear groups} In this section we define the more general notion of $\rho$-sheaf valued in a product of general linear groups.
-All of the arguments from previous sections will apply in this more general context.

-Example \ref{example: noncentral rho stable rational bundle} shows that the notion of Gieseker stability could be quite restrictive if we do not assume that the representation $\rho$ is central.
-Since the dimension of the center of $\GL(V)$ is 1, the faithful representation $\rho$ can only be central if the center of $G$ has dimension at most $1$.
-In order to deal with reductive groups $G$ with large center, it is convenient to allow the codomain of $\rho$ to be a product of general linear groups.
+\begin{section}{Generalization to products of general linear groups and comparison with previous work} \begin{subsection}{Generalization: $\rho$-sheaves for products of general linear groups} In order to deal with reductive groups $G$ with large center, it is convenient to allow the codomain of $\rho$ to be a product of general linear groups.
 All of the previous results extend to this more general context.

 Fix a tuple $V^{\bullet} = (V^i)_{i=1}^b$ of finite-dimensional vector spaces over $k$ with $r_i \vcentcolon = \dim \, V^i$.
 Define $\GL(V^{\bullet}) \vcentcolon = \prod_{i=1}^b \GL(V^i)$.
 We fix once and for all a faithful representation $\rho: G \rightarrow \GL(V^{\bullet})$, which induces representations $\rho_i: G \rightarrow \GL(V^i)$ by composing with the natural projections $\GL(V^{\bullet}) \rightarrow \GL(V^i)$.